hschellman/training-docs/setup.md

 ~~~
 {: .language-bash}

 Some users have reported problems with the Kerberos utilities provided by Macports and Anaconda.
-Macintosh users should use the system-provided Kerberos utilities -- like /usr/bin/kinit.
-Hint: use the command
+Macintosh users should use the system-provided Kerberos utilities -- such as /usr/bin/kinit.
+Use the command

 ~~~
 which kinit